 A good portion of authors who opt to self-publish do so because of the level of control they can exercise over their work, such as how it reads and looks, and concerning the way they want to promote it.
 When self-publishing, YOU are the publisher.
 This means you can realise your vision on the cover, or include a snippet of your next book with this one, for example – it’s your project and you have the freedom to do anything you want, without consulting anyone else.

 If you self-publish, and self-publish properly, it’s you footing the bill for the experienced editor, the talented cover designer, and the professional typesetter…the list goes on.
 Though you can skip some of these steps, I wouldn’t recommend it.
 Many SP books nowadays can’t be distinguished from TP books; this is how it should be.
-It then allows the story to take precedence, not readers’ possible prejudice as to how the book was produced.
+It then allows the story to take precedence, not readers’ possible prejudice concerning which method was used to publish the book.

 In comparison, once your manuscript has been accepted by a traditional publishing company, there are no costs to pay.
 The publisher pays for the editing, for the cover design, for everything.
 The flipside, however, is that you’re paid royalties for each copy sold; typically, this will be between 10% and 17.5% of the purchase price.
 This is unlikely to alter, unless you see such strong sales that you’re in a position to negotiate your royalty rate.

 As with point one, if you decide to self-publish, there’s nothing stopping you.
 You don’t need anyone’s permission, you don’t need to have verification that it’s any good, and you certainly don’t need to ‘apply’.
-You write and create, then upload/arrange and print.
+You create and polish, then upload/arrange and print.

 The credibility associated with TP is higher than SP, simply because you’re asking for a publisher’s backing.
 You’re applying to their company, asking if they’ll produce your book because they think it will sell, and because they know readers will like it.
 Less than 5% of the manuscripts coming into a publishing house become books to purchase, which shows how exclusive this ‘club’ is.
 It’s hard, very hard, to have an agent take a punt on you, let alone a publisher, but if they do, think of the prestige that comes with that decision.
 Someone thinks enough of your book that they’re willing to put their own money into producing it.
 Someone thinks they can sell it to an audience big enough to make it worth their while.
 They believe in it almost as much as you do.
 This is even before it’s tangible.